Russmar14/activity02-slr/day01-fitting/activity02.md

     ##         <dbl>
     ## 1       0.845

-- A correlation coefficient is a quantitative expression of the strength of the linear relationship between two numerical variables.
+**- A correlation coefficient is a quantitative expression of the strength of the linear relationship between two numerical variables.
 Its value ranges between -1 and 1.
-Here, the correlation coefficient is \~.85, which is quite high.
+Here, the correlation coefficient is
+\~.85, which is quite high.**

 ### 3. Fit a simple linear regression model